-NOTE – I ovelapped two of the smaller pastry strips, squeezing them together, from the edge to create more tarts.
+NOTE – I overlapped two of the smaller pastry strips, squeezing them together, from the edge to create more tarts.

 Add 1/4 teaspoon of onion marmalade to each pastry square.

-Place 1 teaspoon of finely grated Sparkenhoe Red Leicester cheese on top of the onion marmalade.
+Place 1 teaspoon of finely grated cheese on top of the onion marmalade.

 Snip over a sprinkle of fresh chives.